iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#105] [Repost] Simon Jackson escapes from jail, jailbreak accomplice identity and wherabouts unknown.md

 What an embarrassment XDDD The restricted area being made a complete joke by a few random folks LOLOL

 **888fans**<br>
 Is there nothing we can do about this??
-Just let him get off scot-free like that??
+Just let him get off scot\-free like that??
 Has a wanted order been issued?

 **AntiMetal**<br>
 ARGGGHHH so mad why did this guy get out!!!!
 We should introduce caning for bastards like him!!